What’s the strongest thing in your body? The enamel of your teeth! They’re stronger than bone.

 The enamel of your teeth work like shining armor that protects them from cavity causing bacteria, as well as guards your tooth’s roots from exposure – when this happens your teeth are often sensitive to cold or hot temperatures.

-Unfortunately, over time even your tooth’s super enamel may thin or erode due to various factors, such as teeth grinding, age, dry mouth, or eating foods that torment your teeth.
+Unfortunately, over time even your tooth’s super enamel may thin or erode due to various factors, such as teeth grinding, age, or eating foods that torment your teeth.
 When your tooth’s enamel weakens it becomes more susceptible to breaking, chipping or cracking.

 If your tooth breaks, a dental crown will work wonders.
 Dental crowns are tooth shaped caps that cover your tooth.
 They can fix a damaged tooth, as well as improve the shape and color of your teeth.

 Usually, if you break your tooth, you’ll know it, but sometimes you may have a cracked, or fractured tooth that’s not so evident.
 Some of the signs to look for would be: